vkjfetr-bot/ACM/README.md

 ACM V8 is a multi-detector pipeline for autonomous asset condition monitoring.
 It combines structured feature engineering, an ensemble of statistical and ML detectors, drift-aware fusion, and flexible outputs so that engineers can understand what is changing, when it started, and which sensors or regimes are responsible.

+For a complete, implementation-level walkthrough (architecture, modules, configs, operations, and reasoning), see `docs/ACM_SYSTEM_OVERVIEW.md`.

 ## What ACM is

 ACM watches every asset through several analytical "heads" instead of a single anomaly score.
 Each head covers a different signal property - temporal self-consistency, covariance structure, clustering shifts, rare local patterns, and model residuals - so ACM can characterize oscillations, fouling, regime changes, sensor jumps, and broken cross-variable couplings.
 Drift tracking, adaptive tuning, and episode culprits make the outcomes actionable.